0xAsh/0xAsh.github.io/_posts/2022-02-28-Harnessing-the-power-of-LinkedIn-and-Talon-for-Password-Spraying.md

         <img src="/assets/images/misc/linkedin_talon/pwdspray.png" />
 </p>

-As you can see, each password spraying attempt was successful, as each account used a password of `Password1!`.
+Each password spraying attempt was successful, as each account used a password of `Password1!`.

 **Note**: You can instruct Talon to only utilize Kerberos or LDAPS for enumeration.
 This can be performed via:<br> `-L` for LDAPS<br> `-K` for Kerberos
 {: .notice--primary}

 #### Additional Functionality
-Here are the additional options within [my fork of Talon](https://github.com/0xAsh/Talon):
+Here are the additional options within Talon to automate this process:
 ```go
 Extra Usage of ./Talon:
   -A float